supreethr23/dp-300-database-administrator/Instructions/Labs/09-identify-issues-database-design.md

     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Examine the query and identify the problem
+## Task 2 - Examine the query and identify the problem

 1. Select **New Query**.
 Copy and paste the following T-SQL code into the query window.